submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

     [checklist](https://github.com/operator-framework/community-operators/blob/master/docs/pull_request_template.md)
     and create a new PR on [community-operators](https://github.com/operator-framework/community-operators)
 6) Update the OpenShift operator:
-   * run step 5 again but this time on `community-operators/submariner` directory.
+   * re-run step 5 on the `community-operators/submariner` directory.

-### Step 9: Verify the release

-You can follow any of the [quick start guides](../../quickstart).

 ### Step 10: Announce the release